Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

                           prediction boundary

 The model sees past frames PERFECTLY but future frames NOT AT ALL.
-This is actually HARDER than noisy observations—no sensor improvement can reveal the future.
+This is actually HARDER than noisy observations.
+No sensor improvement can reveal the future.
 ```